deathstar/AutoHOTS/README.md

 - now displays trait cooldown
 - remove hero highlight
 - open loot boxes now opens loot as fast as possible

-## Compatability
-Currently, AutoHOTS is a compilation of scripts designed for AutoHotkey to work on Windows.
-A future release will be available for Mac OSX.